 Americans became involved too with New Englanders mostly supporting Parliament while Virginians mostly supported the King.
 In fact it was due to Virginia's loyalty throughout this period that King Charles II later elevated her to the position of "royal dominion" along with England, Wales, Scotland and Ireland.
 Thus the origins of the term "The Old Dominion" used in reference to Virginia to this day.

-We Make History's is celebrating our 7th Anniversary since our first historic Ball.
-And the Cavaliers' Ball will be our 50th here in Arizona and 51st overall!
+With the Cavaliers' Ball, We Make History celebrated our 7th Anniversary since our first historic Ball.
+The Cavaliers' Ball was also our 50th Historic Ball here in Arizona and 51st overall!
 Amazing isn't it?
 What a journey we have had!
 And there is so much more good to come.
 We publicly thank God for this vision and all the good that has been and will be accomplished through it.

 Cavaliers and Roundheads?